 A few significant changes in the makeup and focus of our organization came about as a result of the Constitution.
 It was decided that IAEDB would no longer have a sole focus on education, but that we would concern ourselves with service delivery to the full spectrum of deafblind people, from infancy through adulthood.
 It was consequently determined that members need not be only teachers concerned with education, but may also be a great variety of people interested in deafblind services, including, but not limited to, administrators, clinical specialists, family members, rehabilitation and adult services workers, and deafblind people themselves.
 This decision has resulted in the rapid expansion of membership and great growth in the scope of topics covered within our meetings and conferences.

-It was similarly determined during the 1980’s that IAEDB must begin to take steps to expand itself into a truly worldwide organization, by encouraging development of services and participation of members from the developing world, especially in Asia, Africa, the Caribbean, Latin America and Eastern Europe.
-Over the next few years, international efforts were founded within organizations such as the Swedish Federation of the Deafblind, Christoffel-Blindenmission, the Hilton/Perkins Program and Sense International.
-The support of such organizations resulted in significant expanded participation from all corners of the world, beginning with the world conference in Orebro, Sweden, in 1991, and continuing through the present day.
+It was similarly determined during the 1980s that IAEDB must begin to take steps to expand itself into a truly worldwide organization, by encouraging the development of services and participation of members from the developing world, especially in Asia, Africa, the Caribbean, Latin America, and Eastern Europe.
+Over the next few years, international efforts were founded within organizations such as the Swedish Federation of the Deafblind, Christoffel-Blindenmission, the Hilton/Perkins Program, and Sense International.
+The support of such organizations resulted in significantly expanded participation from all corners of the world, beginning with the world conference in Orebro, Sweden, in 1991, and continuing through the present day.